airbytehq/airbyte/docs/contributing-to-airbyte/README.md

 4. Make and commit changes.
 5. Push your local branch to your fork.
 6. Submit a Pull Request so that we can review your changes.
 7. [Link an existing Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) that does not include the `needs triage` label to your Pull Request.
-Pull requests without an issue attached to take longer to review.
+Pull requests without an issue attached take longer to review.
 8. Write a PR title and description that follows the [Pull Request Handbook](./resources/pull-requests-handbook.md).
 9. An Airbyte maintainer will trigger the CI tests for you and review the code.
 10. Review and respond to feedback and questions by Airbyte maintainers.